kahlil/belly/readme.md

 ## Why?

 There are a few things in Git that I do a lot.
-They involve typing multiple commands.
-I was tired of typing them all the time so I made this tool to make my Git workflows more convenient.
+Some things I need in regular intervals but I always have to look up the commands.
+So I created this CLI tool to simplify the Git tasks I need the most.

 ## Why Not Use Git Aliases?

-Sure, I could have done that but I wanted to have something a bit more portable, shareable and easier to install.
+Sure, I could have used Git aliases but I wanted to have something a bit more portable and shareable.

 ## OK, So What Does It Do?